 Road construction specifications are not currently administered by the town.
 Refer to Section 9.3 of the Inventory and Trends Report for details on related, Burnett County ordinances.
+(Jackson Ordinance #2 August 18, 1984.)

 The town utilizes Wisconsin State Statutes 82.50 which provides minimum standards for roads.
-The town should develop a set of road construction specifications to include modern requirements for road base, surfacing, and drainage construction.
+The town should review and adopt a set of road construction specifications to include modern requirements for road base, surfacing, and drainage construction.
 Construction specifications should be adjustable based on the planned functional classification or expected traffic flow of a roadway.